vipul2802/o365hq.com/content/blog/How to add Email Signatures in Exchange Online Microsoft 365 Office 365.md

 Unfortunately, there are some limitations of organization wide signatures.
 Common weaknesses are that:

-* Users may add their own signature to the mix, images cannot be embedded in the email signature (recipients get them as attachments).
+* Users may add their own signature to the mix, images cannot be embedded in the email signature (recipients get them as attachments.
 * Email signatures cannot be managed by non-admin Microsoft 365 users.
 * Users cannot see the signature in their email client before sending an email or choose one of the available designs.
 * You can`t skip lines which contain variables that couldn't be updated (e.g. because the value wasn't provided for a user).
 * ETRs cannot process signed or encrypted messages.

-## Use a commercial product.
+### Use a commercial product.

 To gain these and other capabilities to manage email signatures, you can use a third-party tool.
 This way you pay for out-of-the-box solutions and get the advantages of years of experience and tons of experience gained from other customer engagements.
 If signature consistency is important to you, you should consider this option as the right way to get the best possible results.